Leelander2k18/SimplePythonKeylogger/README.md

 <h1>Creating a Simple Keylogger using Python</h1>

 <h2>Description</h2>
-Project consists of creating a simple keylogger tool using python script.
+This project consists of creating a simple keylogger tool using python script.
 In this project, I developed a simple keylogger using the Thonny IDE for python.
 <br />